 Mrauk-U formerly known as Mrohaung is an archaeologically famous town in northern Myanmar.
-With its hilly landscape, Mrauk-U in the Rakhine state is home to hundreds of ancient temples and pagodoas that rise endlessly towards the sky.
-Standing tall, despite their weather beaten appearance, these well preserved monuments are a testament to the mighty empire that once flourished in Myanmar.
-Historical records reveal that between 1430 and 1785 Mrauk-U was the epicenter of the Mrauk-U kingdom, one of the most powerful and respected seats of power in the Rakhine territory
+With its hilly landscape, Mrauk-U in the Rakhine state is home to hundreds of ancient temples and pagodas that rise endlessly towards the sky.
+Standing tall, despite their weather-beaten appearance, these well-preserved monuments are a testament to the mighty empire that once flourished in Myanmar.
+Historical records reveal that between 1430 and 1785 Mrauk-U was the epicentre of the Mrauk-U kingdom, one of the most powerful and respected seats of power in the Rakhine territory

 Photographer Viran de Silva recounts his journey in Myanmar to Lisa Wydeman

 A thousand stars cannot count the hours of my heart